keepdying/aorus_15p_15g_kc_vbios_dumps/README.md

-# AORUS 15G/15P KC RTX 3060 Vbios dumps
+# AORUS 15G/15P Vbios dumps

-vbioses dumped from 15G KC and 15P KC.
+vbioses dumped from 15G and 15P

 Currently have only RTX 3060 variants.
 Feel free to open pull request for other variants.